Letterpress printing: Craftsmanship

 Letterpress can produce work of high quality at high speed, but it requires much time to adjust the press for varying thicknesses of type, engravings, and plates called makeready.
-The process requires a high degree of craftsmanship, but in the right hands, letterpress excels at fine typography.
+The process requires a high degree of craftsmanship.
 It is used by many small presses that produce fine, handmade, limited-edition books, artists' books, and high-end ephemera such as greeting cards and broadsides.
 Because of the time needed to make letterpress plates and to prepare the press, setting type by hand has become less common with the invention of the photopolymer plate, a photosensitive plastic sheet that can be mounted on metal to bring it up to type high.

-To bring out the best attributes of letterpress, printers must understand the capabilities and advantages of what can be a very unforgiving medium.
+To bring out the best attributes of letterpress, printers must understand the capabilities and advantages of the medium.
 For instance, since most letterpress equipment prints only one color at a time, printing multiple colors requires a separate press run in register with the preceding color.
 When offset printing arrived in the 1950s, it cost less, and made the color process easier.
 The inking system on letterpress equipment is the same as offset presses, posing problems for some graphics.
 Detailed, white (or "knocked out") areas, such as small, serif type, or very fine halftone surrounded by fields of color can fill in with ink and lose definition if rollers are not adjusted correctly.
-However, a skilled printer overcomes most of these problems.
-However, a letterpress provides the option of a wider range of paper, including handmade, organic, and tree-free.
-Letterpress printing provides a wide range of production choices.
-The classic feel and finish of letterpress papers takes printing back to an era of quality and craftsmanship.
-Even the smell of the ink, more apparent on a letterpress-printed page than with offset, may appeal to collectors.

-While less common in contemporary letterpress printing, it is possible to print halftone photographs, via photopolymer plates.
-However, letterpress printing's strengths are crisp lines, patterns, and typography.

-Creating artwork

-Creating files for letterpress is similar to conventional printing.